joemoose/dungeoneers.d20/docs/5 Appendix.md

 Warriors are adventurers dedicated to mastering the arts of combat and war.
 In a group of adventurers, the role of warriors is to battle monsters and defend other characters.

-#### Talent: Combat Maneuvers
+#### Talent: COMBAT MANEUVERS

 A warrior has mastered a variety of special maneuvers you can perform in combat.
-You do this by spending a resource called **grit**.
+You do this by spending a resource called **Grit**.
 You start with one grit.
 At every **even-numbered** level, you gain one additional grit.
-You may use multiple maneuvers at the same time.
+You can use multiple maneuvers at the same time.

-The grit you spend is restored after a long rest.
+Grit is restored after a long rest.

 ##### Level 1 Maneuvers

 A new warrior starts with three combat maneuvers in their repertoire:

-- **FOCUS**: When attacking, you can spend one grit to ignore the target’s Armor.
+- **CUNNING**: When attacking, spend one grit to ignore the target’s armor.
-- **NOT ON MY WATCH!**: You can spend one grit to act before your opponents when determining combat turn order.
+- **ALERT**: Spend one grit to act before your opponents.
-- **SHAKE IT OFF**: Whenever you take damage, you can spend one grit to reduce the damage by d6.
+- **TOUGH**: Whenever you take damage, spend one grit to reduce the damage by d6.

-##### Level 2, 5, & 7 Maneuvers
+##### Levels 2, 4, & 6 Maneuvers

-Choose one of the following maneuvers at levels 2, 5, and 7 to add to your repertoire.
+Choose one of the following combat maneuvers at even-numbered levels to add to your repertoire.

-- **CLEAVE**: Instead of making a normal attack, you may spend one grit to make a single attack with the *blast* quality to attack all opponents in the zone for half damage.
+- **CLEAVE**: Instead of making a normal attack, spend one grit to make a single attack with the *blast* quality to attack all opponents in the zone for half damage.
-- **COMMAND**: Instead of making an attack, you may spend one grit to allow an ally to make an attack that deals +d10 bonus damage.
+- **COMMAND**: Instead of making an attack, spend one grit to allow an ally to make an attack that deals +d12 bonus damage.
-- **PAYBACK**: When an ally takes damage from an opponent within the range of your weapon, you may spend one grit to attack the opponent immediately.
+- **JUGGERNAUT**: After you slay or deal critical damage to an opponent, spend one grit to make another attack immediately.
+- **RALLY**: Spend one grit to restore d6 HP.
-- **RAPID FIRE**: When you use a ranged weapon, you may spend one grit to shoot at two separate targets.
+- **RAPID FIRE**: When you use a ranged weapon, spend one grit to make two attacks.
+- **RETALIATE**: When an ally takes damage from an opponent within the range of your weapon, spend one grit to attack that opponent immediately.
-- **SHIELD**: When an ally in your zone takes damage, you may spend a grit and add your armor rating to theirs for this round.
+- **SHIELD**: When an ally in your zone takes damage, spend a grit and add your armor rating to theirs for this round.
-- **TAUNT**: You may spend one grit to make all enemies attack you this round.
+- **TAUNT**: Spend one grit to make all enemies attack you this round.

-#### Talent: Trophies
+#### Talent: TROPHIES

-You gain the following warrior abilities at level 3.
+You gain the following talents at level 3.

-**TROPHIES**
+**TROPHY**

-After you defeat a creature in combat, you may take a trophy from their remains.
-A trophy takes up one item slot.
+After you slay a creature in combat, you can take a trophy from their remains.
+A trophy takes up one inventory slot.

-When you encounter a creature of which you carry a trophy, you may spend one grit to:
+When you encounter a creature of which you carry a trophy, spend one grit to:

-- Receive +d8 bonus damage when attacking it.
+- Receive +d12 bonus damage when attacking it.
 - Gain an advantage on attribute checks against that creature’s abilities.

 **SPOOR**

-You can also construct a trophy by scouting a creature’s lair and taking something from it or spending at least a week researching the creature using adequate resources.
-This spoor trophy is destroyed after use.
+You can construct a trophy by scouting a creature’s lair and taking something from it or spending at least a week researching the creature using adequate resources.
+This spoor trophy is destroyed on use.

 ---